maggie-harrington/drupal-week1-bookstore/README.md

 * Create a coupon block on the front page and make it only visible to authenticated users.
 * Create a "Site Configuration" feature tracking the specified Strongarm variables.
 Make changes and then recreate your "Site Configuration" feature.
 * Export your database at the end of your project and include the .zip file in a db-backup folder within in the sites directory.
 Include it with your repository.
+* Optional: Create a new full page View to display the book reviews in a different way.

 ##### This project demonstrates the following skills: